braiden/python-ant-downloader/README.md

     apt-get install python python-lxml python-pkg-resources python-poster python-serial

-But, you will still need to download pyusb and poster from github or PyPi.
+But, you will still need to download pyusb from github or PyPi.

 ## Running